Brazilian-Institute-of-Robotics/docker_bir/README.md

 ---
 ## Tip

-I find extremely useful to keep a docker monitor running in a separate terminal showing the images, the running and the stopped containers.
+It might be helpful to have a terminal gathering all relevant information for the docker user such as the images, the running, and the stopped containers.

 For that, add the
 following to your host's `~/.bash_aliases`: